Adoption of and Compliance with the Sony Supply Chain Code of Conduct

 In recent years, stakeholders have become increasingly concerned about manufacturers' general responsibilities in relation to products, including issues related to human rights, labor conditions, health and safety, and environmental protection at the production sites of outsourcing partners and parts suppliers.
-From the perspective that partner firms are involved in the production of Sony products, and in recognition of the importance of addressing various issues in conformance with a framework that would meet Sony's own standards, in 2005 Sony established the Sony Supplier Code of Conduct, based on industry best practices as highlighted in the EICC Code of Conduct.
+Recognizing that partner firms are involved in the production of Sony products, and seeing the importance of addressing various issues in conformance with a framework that would meet Sony's own standards, in 2005 Sony established the Sony Supplier Code of Conduct, based on industry best practices as highlighted in the EICC Code of Conduct.

 Sony Corporation has also installed a hotline for suppliers to report compliance violations on the part of Sony Group company employees or executives.
 Appropriate actions are taken in response to such reports once veracity has been confirmed.